 Unless you're a Fearless Fran, you will be very scared.
 Very very scared and homesick.
-In my case I relied solely on my at-the-time-to-me-unknown employer (he booked my flights and provided accommodation, I had about £0 in my account), which I wouldn't recommend for obvious reasons - but even if you book your own flights (which I would strongly recommend to gain at least some sort of control over the situation - pick some reliable airline, e.g. Condor Airlines fly to Rhodes, and make it an open return!) or get your own accommodation, I promise you that there will be times when you're gonna questions everything about that trip.
+In my case I relied solely on my at-the-time-to-me-unknown employer (he booked my flights and provided accommodation, I had about £0 in my account), which I wouldn't recommend for obvious reasons - but even if you book your own flights (which I would strongly recommend to gain at least some sort of control over the situation - you can get pretty cheap last minute flights here) or get your own accommodation, I guarantee you that there will be times when you're gonna questions everything about that trip.
 But I can also reassure you that you will overcome that fear (because it's pants being a scaredy cat all the time) and you will be dead proud of yourself.
 You might even overcome your fear of cockroaches.
 Might.

-⇢ felines: There are cats everywhere in Greece.
-Full stop.
-Hashtag heaven.⇢ fit/fat: Depending on your self-control and whether you're getting free food from your employer or not, you will either get mega fit or mega fat.
+Depending on your self-control and whether you're getting free food from your employer or not, you will either get mega fit or mega fat.
 You can go jogging before AND after work, you can go for a swim every day.
 You can embrace the sea side cuisine and have fish & fresh fruit and veg every day.
 I didn't.
 I got fat.
-But it was still worth it! (although I had to spend all my summer job money on gym once I got back, booo!)
+But it was still worth it!

 Working abroad will change you forever.
 You will be much more aware of the world around you, of the different people and cultures, of living on your own in a place that's not your own in any way.
-You will also understand that when you want something, you can do it and not be held back by irrational fear (by the way - all fear is irrational, did you know?).
+You will also understand that when you want something, you can do it and not be held back by irrational fear.Follow

 Have you had a summer job abroad?